 As the Oakville, Tennessee area continues to grow, more and more cars are on the road every day.
 There are distractions inside and outside vehicles, meaning you are more likely to get into a car accident and suffer serious injuries.
 A larger vehicle can also damage your car, meaning you could miss work and face high repair bills.

-If you or a loved one is injured from an automotive collision, contact an Oakville, TN, car accident attorney at the law firm of Gatti, Keltner, Bienvenu & Montesi, PLC.
+If you or a loved one is injured from an automotive collision, contact an Oakville personal injury lawyer at the law firm of Gatti, Keltner, Bienvenu & Montesi, PLC.
 We have helped victims win thousands of dollars in their car crash cases, and we will work tirelessly for you.
 Our professional legal team will guide you on the complex process of filing a claim or lawsuit.

 Tennessee Auto Insurance Laws

 Tennessee law requires all drivers to carry automobile insurance or face fines and lose their license.
 Despite this, many drivers choose not to purchase liability insurance, which leaves them in financial trouble if they cause an accident.
 Drivers in Tennessee can buy uninsured motorist coverage to guard against the chance of being in a crash with someone who cannot pay compensation.

 You can also invest in underinsured motorist coverage for help when another driver’s insurance is not sufficient to cover your losses.
 Liability insurance in Tennessee requires certain minimum coverage amounts:

 - $25,000 for each injury or death per accident

 - $50,000 for total injuries or deaths per accident